By Marti Olsen Laney, Psy.D. Author of The Hidden Gifts of the Introverted Child

 2. Concentrates deeply if a book or project interests him.

-3. Dislikes being interrupted when speaking or involved in a project; rarely interrupts others.
+3. Dislikes being interrupted when speaking or involved in a project and rarely interrupts others.

 4. Prefers to observe for a while before joining in games.